Novak Djokovic keeps perfect record in Australian Open semifinals

-MELBOURNE, Australia (AP) Novak Djokovic had a perfect record in Australian Open semifinals, and he was playing almost flawless tennis to protect it.
+MELBOURNE, Australia — Novak Djokovic had a perfect record in Australian Open semifinals, and he was playing almost flawless tennis to protect it.

 It didn’t matter that across the net was Aslan Karatsev, a 114th-ranked, 27-year-old Russian who had come through qualifying to make his debut in a Grand Slam tournament after nine failed attempts.